HR vs. IT – How to Use ServiceNow® to End the Feud

 Good Scoping Makes Good Neighbors

 With the way the technology is structured, many companies are unable to keep the IT department from having administrative access to their entire system.
-That means IT could have access to sensitive materials, such as disciplinary records or payroll information.
+That means IT could have access to sensitive materials, such as disciplinary records, social security numbers, or payroll information.

-HR sharing a platform with IT can cause serious compliance problems.
+HR sharing a platform with IT can cause serious compliance and audit problems.
+Let’s face it, audit findings are painful and cause multiple issues for organizations, such as fines, potential bad press, loss of morale among employees, and repeat visits from auditors - UGH.
 That’s why it’s important to understand how things can be set up properly, and why ServiceNow’s latest version (at the time of this writing) is so beneficial in this area.

-Istanbul, and soon Jakarta, provide HR a brand new “Scoped Application.”
+The ServiceNow Paris release provides HR with a “Scoped Application.”
 This is a fancy term for saying it’s locked down tighter than Fort Knox.
 Whereas before, it was more like the Death Star… an IT person that knew what they were doing and had Admin access could find their way in.
 This presented a problem for HR due to the sensitive nature of the material in their control (salaries, SSNs, etc.).
 Individuals need a certain level of clearance to view such confidential information, so only a select few are allowed access.

-ServiceNow’s Scoped HR Application – The New Frontier
+ServiceNow’s Scoped HR Application – Let’s go to Paris

 Alright, so we’ve established we can all live within the same system without pouncing on each other — but what good does sharing a system do for us then?
 The biggest example is Onboarding.
 With HR and IT living on the same platform, the entire recruitment and hiring process can be done in the HR Application.
-When it’s time for April to be on-boarded, Leslie can kick off the HR workflow, and have the IT focused workflow for equipment and access setup triggered automatically at the proper time so that Ron gets notified of the necessary tasks.
+When it’s time for April to be on-boarded, Leslie can kick off the HR workflow and have the IT-focused workflow for equipment and access setup triggered automatically at the proper time so that Ron gets notified of the necessary tasks.
+Additionally, certain fields such as Employee Start/End dates are available outside the HR Scoped application and can be restricted to certain users, such as department managers.
+This provides a single source of truth between HR and IT, which ensures data accuracy.
+That way, we know Nina in accounting has her access to systems needed in accounts payable and is ready to go on her first day.